zoff-kollektiv/cifar/data/people/45-mohamed-mourad-trabelsi.md

 startOfSanctions: 04.02.2011
 ---
 Brother-in-law of Zine El Abidine Ben Ali and a son of Saida Dherif.
-He was born in Tunis on 25 September 1955 and was said to be risiding at 20 rue Ibn Chabat, Carthage Tunis.
+He was born in Tunis on 25 September 1955 and was said to be risiding in Carthage, Tunis.
 He is married to Hela Belhaj.